 A while ago I posted a news article about a truck driver that got stranded and took 4 days to go 14 miles to safety.
-That really raised a couple of questions in my mind.
-How far can someone really walk in a day and what makes it take someone 4 days to go 14 miles?
+That really made me wonder just how far a person can walk in a single day.

-How far can you walk in a day?
 A healthy person can be expected to be able to walk between 20 and 30 miles in a day.
 A person who is more fit will be able to get closer to the 30 miles a day mark.
-Walkers who do marathons (26. miles) typically can finish in 7 hours without resting.
+Walkers who do marathons (26.2 miles) typically can finish in 7 hours without resting.

 In a survival situation, you may have to resort to walking to safety.
 If you had to do it, how far could you go in one day to get to safety?